Helping millions of people navigate the world of technology.

 Step 2: In the Services window, locate and double-click on the Windows Update service to open its properties.

-7. Repair or Reset Microsoft Store
+Fix 5: Repair or Reset the Microsoft Store

+Windows should start repairing the app.
+Once repaired, check to see if it updates apps automatically.
 You can try resetting the app from the same menu if the problem persists.
-Doing so will remove all the existing app data and restore app settings to their default value.
+Doing so will remove all the existing app data and restore app settings to their default values.

 Was this helpful?